 then all ( (a then b), b )

+Notes:

+Pattern name or event name can be any character inside double quotes, except double quote itself

+Alias name, field name, subscription field and bindvar can be either alphanumeric, digit and underscore (‘_’) or slash (‘/’) character or an escaped keyword.
+The field name also needs to satisfy requirement that it should be Java valid identifier.

+To escape keyword, use ‘#’ before the keyword, for example, #define.

 Explicit Temporal / Time based constructs

 The pattern grammar implicitly describes a sequence of events.
 Therefore there is an implicit time component in each pattern.